AC34/docker-v3-quick-lamp-dev-env/README.md

   localhost:4000?lang=en
   ```

-accessing myql from php
+ - accessing myql from php

-see the index.php file as an example.
+See the index.php file as an example.

-connect to "mysql" instead of "localhost" or "127.0.0.1";
+Connect to "mysql" instead of "localhost" or "127.0.0.1".

 Example below is accessing via PDO.